-As of March 25, 2019, the Record Date for the Annual Meeting, our directors and executive officers beneficially owned 634,713 shares of Xerox common stock, representing approximately 0.28% of the issued and outstanding shares of common stock as calculated pursuant to Rule 13d-3 of the Securities Exchange Act of 1934, as amended.
-Each director and executive officer has advised us that they each plan to vote all of their respective shares of common stock in favor of the proposals to be presented at the Annual Meeting (other than Proposal 7), including the proposal to adopt the merger agreement pursuant to which we will implement the holding company reorganization.
+As of March 25, 2019, the Record Date for the Annual Meeting, our directors and executive officers beneficially owned [•] shares of Xerox common stock, representing approximately [•]% of the issued and outstanding shares of common stock as calculated pursuant to Rule 13d-3 of the Securities Exchange Act of 1934, as amended.
+Each director and executive officer has advised us that they each plan to vote all of their respective shares of common stock in favor of the proposals to be presented at the Annual Meeting, including the proposal to adopt the merger agreement pursuant to which we will implement the holding company reorganization.

-As of the Record Date, Carl C. Icahn beneficially owned 23,456,087 shares of Xerox common stock, representing approximately 10.21% of the issued and outstanding shares of common stock as calculated pursuant to Rule 13d-3 of the Securities Exchange Act of 1934, as amended, based solely on the Schedule 13D/A filed with the SEC on February 25, 2019.
-Mr. Icahn has advised us that he intends to vote all of his shares of common stock in favor of the proposals to be presented at the Annual Meeting (other than Proposal 7), including the proposal to adopt the merger agreement pursuant to which we will implement the holding company reorganization.
+As of the Record Date, Carl C. Icahn beneficially owned [•] shares of Xerox common stock, representing approximately [•]% of the issued and outstanding shares of common stock as calculated pursuant to Rule 13d-3 of the Securities Exchange Act of 1934, as amended, based solely on the Schedule 13D/A filed with the SEC on February 25, 2019.
+Mr. Icahn has advised us that he intends to vote all of his shares of common stock in favor of the proposals to be presented at the Annual Meeting, including the proposal to adopt the merger agreement pursuant to which we will implement the holding company reorganization.

-As of the Record Date, Darwin A. Deason beneficially owned 15,322,341 shares of Xerox common stock, representing approximately 6.7% of the issued and outstanding shares of common stock calculated pursuant to Rule 13d-3 of the Securities Exchange Act of 1934, as amended (including 6,741,572 shares of common stock issuable upon the conversion of 180,000 shares of Xerox Series B Preferred Stock), based solely on the Schedule 13D/A filed with the SEC on March 18, 2019.
-Mr. Deason has advised us that he intends to vote all of his shares of common stock in favor of the proposals to be presented at the Annual Meeting (other than Proposal 7), including the proposal to adopt the merger agreement pursuant to which we will implement the holding company reorganization.
+As of the Record Date, Darwin A. Deason beneficially owned [•] shares of Xerox common stock, representing approximately [•]% of the issued and outstanding shares of common stock calculated pursuant to Rule 13d-3 of the Securities Exchange Act of 1934, as amended (including 6,741,572 shares of common stock issuable upon the conversion of 180,000 shares of Xerox Series B Preferred Stock), based solely on the Schedule 13D/A filed with the SEC on May 15, 2018.
+Mr. Deason has advised us that he intends to vote all of his shares of common stock in favor of the proposals to be presented at the Annual Meeting, including the proposal to adopt the merger agreement pursuant to which we will implement the holding company reorganization.